 To make it the engagement more conversational, publishers have started to use chatbots which answers readers FAQs, suggests content, and connects the support team.

+How?
 The New York Times used Machine Learning and data science to analyze, find and market the most engaging content which ultimately driven their subscriptions up.
 Read here how the publisher did it in detail.